 The Best Climbing Skins for Backcountry Skiing

-Best Overall for Backcountry Skiing
+Best Overall Backcountry Ski Climbing Skins

 Black Diamond Glidelite Mix STS

-Read review: Black Diamond Glidelite Mix STS
+Read review: Black Diamond Glidelite Mix

-Top Pick for Maximum Grip
+Top Pick for Maximum Glide

 Analysis and Test Results

 For backcountry skiers, especially those new to the sport, choosing climbing skins is often an afterthought.
-Many times, it is simplest to just go with the skins that the manufacturer sells with the skis.
-Other times, the consumer just goes with what is cheapest or from the most familiar brand.
+Many times, it is simplest to go with the skins that the manufacturer sells with the skis.
+Other times, the consumer goes with what is cheapest or from the most familiar brand.
 For the most part, all skins on the market are worthy, but we feel that this casual choice can be improved considerably.
 Some skins are overall better than others, while some are purpose-built for certain conditions and circumstances.

 Each make and model of climbing skin combines various technologies and attributes to serve your backcountry needs.
 We have divided our assessment into the following categories.